 - Dr. Vassalotti asked to what degree commercial vendors can be integrated with Federal systems, especially since much of the information collected is at the provider level.
 Dr. Cullen responded that customizing the EHR is an intensive process that must be tailored to the needs of the organization.
 With IHS, teams of three trainers go into facilities for three weeks.
 In addition, IHS offers providers access to all their clinical quality data.

-II.
+III.
 Kidney Research National Dialog

 Dr. Star introduced the Kidney Research National Dialog (KRND).
 The KRND is an interactive web-based dialogue to address the significant problem of kidney disease through the identification of critically important questions or objectives and the research strategies to address them.
 The results will be used to prepare a "Blueprint for Kidney Research" that clearly articulates future opportunities to be implemented by the entire research community.
-KRND can be found at http://krnd.ideascale.com.

 KRND will be used beyond the development of the Blueprint.
 NIDDK envisions it as a forum for cross-disciplinary discussions and collaborations.
 It will serve as a tool for the entire community.
 There are currently 400 users on the site.